18 Top-Rated Things to Do in Fairfield, CT

 A hidden gem lies beside Fairfield Beach Road, enticing visitors to sprawl themselves across its vast, sandy expanse.
 With three and a half acres of space to enjoy, there's no shortage of spots to unfurl your towel, set up a chair, and pop open your beach umbrella.

 If you don't fancy getting sand in your lunch, head to the picnic tables or seek shade in the pavilion.
-There's a concession stand, rental lockers, and restrooms on-site as well, which make it easy to spend a whole day here.
+There's a concession stand, as well as rental lockers and restrooms on-site, which make it easy to spend a whole day here.

 Although only residents can buy the beach sticker required to visit between Memorial Day and Labor Day, daily passes are available for purchase by non-residents.